Then have the trumpet sounded everywhere on the tenth day of the seventh month; on the Day of Atonement sound the trumpet throughout your land.

 Yom Kippur is a Holy Sabbath; no work can be performed.
 Jews refrain from eating and drinking even water.
 It is a complete, 25-hour fast beginning before sunset on the evening before Yom Kippur and ending after nightfall on the day of Yom Kippur.

 Here are a couple of interesting tidbits from Jewish tradition.
 When the goats were brought before the High Priest, their respective roles in the ceremony were determined by lot.
 Two golden lots were placed in a golden bowl and as he placed his hand upon the head of each goat, the High Priest reached into the bowl and pulled out one of the lots.
-Before the cross the goat that was to be presented to the Lord as a peace offering was always on the right hand of the High Priest.
+Before the cross the goat that was to be presented to the Lord as a sin offering was always on the right hand of the High Priest.
 After the cross it never was.

 While the scapegoat was symbolically receiving the sins of the people upon its head a scarlet ribbon was tied from one of its horns to the door of the temple.
 Just before the goat was led from the Temple into the wilderness this ribbon was cut in two, leaving some on the horn and some on the door.
-At a predetermined location outside the city, the goat was pushed off a cliff and fell to its death.
+According to tradition, at a predetermined location outside the city, the goat was pushed off a cliff and fell to its death.
 All the years before the cross, at the moment of the scapegoat’s death, the piece of ribbon on the temple door turned from red to white recalling the passage from Isaiah 1:18, “Though your sins are like scarlet, they shall be white as snow.”
 After the cross this never happened again.

 The Law Is Only A Shadow …